Lin-Ether/Lin-Ether/README.md

 ### Intro

-- MSc Philosophy of Science @ LSE, MMathPhil @ Balliol College, University of Oxford
+- MSc Philosophy of Science @ LSE, MMathPhil Mathematics and Philosophy @ Balliol College, University of Oxford
-- Interested in Philosophy of Science, Sociology of Science, Social Philosophy, Wittgenstein.
+- Interested in Philosophy of Science, Sociology of Science, Social Philosophy, and Wittgenstein.